dmlc/mshadow/guide/exp-template/README.md

 How to write efficient machine learning code
 ====
 Before we start, let us think of the question above.
-Assume we want to write down the update rule
+Assume we want to write down the update rule (for illustration purpose here, while typical update would be `weight += - eta * (grad + lambda * weight)` )
 ```c++
 weight =  - eta * (grad + lambda * weight);
 ```